TonyWu386/RSA-Crypto-Tool/README.md

 Copyright (c) 2015 [Tony Wu], All Right Reserved
 This software is licensed under the GNU GPL v2.0

 RSA-Crypto-Tool is an all-in-one RSA cryptography tool.
-It is capable of encryption, decryption, and generating keypairs of 256, 512, 1024, and 2048 bits.
+It is capable of generating keypairs of 256, 512, 1024, and 2048 bits, as well as directly encrypting and decrypting text files.

 NOTICE: